Off The Saddle

 Sunday Afternoon: Finish Line Picnic & Party – Kersey, CO

 After a final day in the saddle riding for a while along the banks of the South Platte River, the smell of country cooking and the sight of refreshments and friendly faces cheering you on at the Day 3 Finish Line in Kersey will be a welcomed sight for all cyclists.
 This finish line won’t disappoint, with food vendors, a beer garden, musicians, and several stands selling tasty locally-grown produce; including Kersey corn and potatoes!
 Participants will celebrate their journey with new friends, old friends and the excellent hospitality of this cute little town.
+And you can hang around as long as you’d like since they will even be showing the Denver Broncos game that afternoon!

 Stay tuned to the Pedal The Plains’ social media feed for the latest details!